-In July 2003, Energy America was a respondent in a proceeding before the Georgia Public Services Commission, docket number 16602-U. The proceeding resolved claims that Energy America had enrolled customers without the appropriate authorizations.
+In July 2003, Energy America, was a respondent in a proceeding before the Georgia Public Services Commission, docket number 16602-U. The proceeding resolved claims that Energy America had enrolled customers without the appropriate authorizations.
+Energy America did not admit to any acts which violated any Georgia laws or regulations.
 Pursuant to a stipulation, Energy America agreed to credit the accounts of complaining customers and to contribute to Georgia's Low-Income Heating Assistance Program.

-On January 6, 2004, the Georgia Public Service Commission approved a Stipulation between Energy America and the Staff of the Georgia Public Service Commission to resolve a matter arising out of the Energy America's inadvertent failure to timely pay its provider of mailbox services (docket number 9557-U).
-Consistent with applicable rules, Energy America had maintained a mailbox as, among other things, the primary mailing address for certain payments, including Low Income Home Energy America's customers in the State.
-As a result of Energy America's inadvertent failure to pay the vendor, payments sent to Energy America at the mailbox address were not forwarded to Energy America, resulting in the disconnection of service to several customers.
+On January 6, 2004, the Georgia Public Service Commission approved a Stipulation between Energy America and the staff of Georgia Public Service Commission to resolve a matter arising out of the Energy America's inadvertent failure to timely pay its provider of mailbox services (docket number 9557-U).
+Consistent with applicable rules, Energy America had maintained a mailbox, as among other things, the primary mailing address for certain payments, including Low Income Home Energy Assistance Program ("LIHEAP") payments, and other correspondence from Energy America's customers in the State.
+As a result of Energy America's inadvertent failure to pay the vendor payments sent to Energy America at the mailbox address were not forwarded to Energy America resulting in the disconnection of service to several customers.
 In resolution of these issues, Energy America agreed to reinstate the accounts of all affected customers and made a voluntary contribution to the LIHEAP fund.